FrancoRamirezz/Flask-React-OpenAI/README.md

 ## Installation
-Step 1: Create two folders one named Client and Server

 Step 2: Create a new subdirectory for the Client folder Commands needed for MAC: Pwd == Present working directory,